Where Is Lucy Lucy Apple Juicy Today? Model Zandria Theis Adopted Dorit Kemsley’s Former Dog

 After Kemsley adopted Lucy from Vanderpump Dogs, she attempted to acquaint the animal with her family.
 However, despite her efforts to welcome the dog into her home, the animal was said to be quite aggressive and, as fans saw on The Real Housewives of Beverly Hills, she reportedly nipped at Kemsley’s two young children and left several cuts on the face of her husband, Paul “PK” Kemsley.

-After coming to the realization that Lucy wasn’t going to work out, Kemsley gave the animal to another woman but a short time later, that woman was faced with a family emergency and passed Lucy on to yet another family who sadly dropped her off at an animal shelter.
+After coming to the realization that Lucy wasn’t going to work out, Kemsley gave the animal to another woman.
+A short time later, that woman was faced with a family emergency and passed Lucy on to yet another family, who sadly dropped her off at an animal shelter.

 Because Lucy was chipped, she was eventually returned to Vanderpump Dogs in the summer of 2018.

-At the time Lucy was brought back to the rescue center, Theis’ roommate and friend was working at the facility and because the organization wanted Lucy to remain in the family, that roommate decided to bring the animal to their home for Theis and Reed to foster.
+At the time Lucy was brought back to the rescue center, Theis’ roommate and friend was working at the facility.
+Because the organization wanted Lucy to remain in the family, that roommate decided to bring the animal to their home for Theis and Reed to foster.

 “I knew from the second I saw her that we were going to adopt her, but we fostered her for about a month,” Theis explained.